|

 Take Special Precautions When...

 Caffeine is generally a safe substance to consume.
-There hasn't been any reported case of someone dying from over-consumption of caffeine.
-You really have to consume a very large amount for that to happen.
+There hasn't been a reported case of someone dying from over-consumption of caffeine.
+You would really have to consume a very large amount for that to happen.

 However, special situations do apply.

 Tea is complex.
 It has more than 200 bioactive substances.
-While overall it has many health benefits, these chemicals, when acting on their own, often have the opposite effects on the body.
+While overall it has many health benefits, these chemicals, when acting on their own, often have negative effects on the body.

 For further information, please read the article on Green Tea Side Effects.